graded-cs-resources/IB-Computer-Science-Notes/paper1/np3.1_network_types.md

 ---
-title: Types of Networks - 3.1.1
+title: Paper 1 lesson 3.1 - Types of Networks
 ---

 # Types of Networks